svsoft/yii2-thumbnails/README.md

 #### Properties

-- string dirPath - Path to thumbnail file storage directory
+- dirPath - Path to thumbnail file storage directory
-- string webDirPath - Public web path to thumbnail file storage directory
+- webDirPath - Public web path to thumbnail file storage directory
-- array thumbs - List of thumbnail configuration
+- thumbs - List of thumbnail configuration
-- AbstractFactory $imageStorage - Not required.
+- $imageStorage - Not required.
 Description of image storage.
 Now implementation only local image storage which is set by default set.
 (FTP, HTTP, DB NOT IMPLEMENTATION!)
-- AbstractFactory $thumbStorage - Not required.
+- $thumbStorage - Not required.
 Description of thumb storage.
 Now implementation only local thumb storage which is set by default set.
 (FTP, HTTP, DB NOT IMPLEMENTATION!)